lrodero/cats-effect-tutorial/tutorial.md

 functionalities.

 And that is it!
 We are done, now we can create a program that tests this function.

+### `IOApp` for our final program
+We will create a program that copies files, this program only takes two
-We will use `IOApp` for that, as it allows to maintain purity in our definitions up to the main function.
+parameters: the name of the origin and destination files.
+For coding this program we will use `IOApp` as it allows to maintain purity in our definitions up to the main function.
 You can check the final result [here](https://github.com/lrodero/cats-effect-tutorial/blob/master/src/main/scala/catsEffectTutorial/CopyFile.scala).

 `IOApp` is a kind of 'functional' equivalent to Scala's `App`, where instead of